keshavaspanda/edu-ai-in-a-box/readme.md

     [1-Img-Classification-Training.ipynb](/notebooks/1-Img-Classification-Training.ipynb)

-    Once you have your model, you can deploy it to your AIO K3s Cluster:
+    Once you have your model, you can deploy it to your qhc K3s Cluster:

-    - Build your model into a Docker image and push it to your Kubernetes/AIO endpoint
+    - Build your model into a Docker image and push it to your Kubernetes/qhc endpoint
-    - Use the QdxEdu ML Extension to serve as the bridge between QdxEdu ML and your K3s/AIO cluster
+    - Use the QdxEdu ML Extension to serve as the bridge between QdxEdu ML and your K3s/qhc cluster
     </details>

 1.  <details>
-    <summary>You will utilize Cerebral to run GenAI directly at the edge on the K3s/AIO Cluster</summary>
+    <summary>You will utilize Cerebral to run GenAI directly at the edge on the K3s/qhc Cluster</summary>
     <br />
     Cerebral will be deployed out of the box with this template